Top Artists – The Cars

 I am clearly being facetious here.
 These guys get work because audiophiles will buy the records they master.
 The market has decided these records sound just fine, and who am I to say otherwise?

-Of course, people can say anything they want about these records, opinions being worth what they cost you.
+Of course, people can say anything they want about these records, opinions being worth what you pay for them.

 We take a different approach.
 We will sell you the pressing of the album that can mop the floor with this Heavy Vinyl trash.
 We rarely have the first album in stock, but if you want one, just let us know and we will be glad to put you on the waiting list.
 Email Fred at fred@better-records.com.